drewf24/world-airbnb/data-analysis/data-analysis.md

     ## 5 Bronx                      65

 Manhattan has the highest median price at 150 followed by Brooklyn at 90, Queens and Staten Island at 75, and the Bronx last at 65.
-Therefore, we will develop a linear model to describe how boroughs influences price.
-Since Manhattan had the largest volume of Airbnbs and the highest median price, that will be the baseline for comparison with other boroughs.
+We will develop a linear model to describe how boroughs influence price and, since Manhattan had the largest volume of Airbnbs and the highest median price, that will be the baseline for comparison with other boroughs.

 Using fct\_relevel to make Manhattan the baseline level for neighbourhood\_group: